NEC Rules for PV Systems with Energy Storage (Article 706)

 Understanding NEC Article 706: The Foundation for Energy Storage Systems

 Introduced in the 2017 NEC, Article 706 was created to centralize the rules for the growing number of ESS installations, from a solar powered generator for home to large commercial battery banks.
-The scope of this article applies to all permanently installed energy storage systems operating at over 50V AC or 60V DC that can operate as stand-alone (off-grid) systems or interact with other power sources like the utility grid.
+The scope of Article 706 applies to energy storage systems (ESS) having a capacity greater than 3.6 MJ (1 kWh).
+Article 706 covers systems that may be stand-alone or operate interactively with other electric power production sources.
 For any professional, learning how to navigate the 2023 NEC code book is the first step to mastering these requirements.
 Article 706 clarifies that it applies to systems designed to store and provide energy during normal operating conditions, distinguishing them from traditional standby batteries which are covered more specifically under NEC Article 480 storage batteries.

 A central figure in these installations is the qualified person (NEC 706.3), defined as an individual with the skills and knowledge related to the construction and operation of the electrical equipment and installations, and who has received safety training to recognize and avoid the associated hazards.
 Many requirements within Article 706, such as adjusting charge control settings, are restricted to access by a qualified person only, underscoring the need for specialized electrician training.